-^{} Less than one percent.
+Less than one percent.

-This table is based upon information supplied by officers, directors and principal stockholders and Schedules 13D and 13G filed with the SEC.
+This table is based upon information supplied by officers, directors and principal stockholders and Schedules 13G filed with the SEC.
 Unless otherwise indicated in the footnotes to this table and subject to community property laws where applicable, we believe that each of the stockholders named in this table has sole voting and investment power with respect to the shares indicated as beneficially owned.
-Applicable percentage ownership is based on 136,961,530 shares of our common stock outstanding on March 21, 2023.
-In accordance with the rules and regulations of the SEC, in computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares of common stock subject to stock options or RSUs held by the person that are currently exercisable or exercisable (or issuable upon vesting of RSUs) within 60 days of March 21, 2023.
-However, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.
+Applicable percentage ownership is based on 135,988,561 shares of our common stock outstanding on March 19, 2024.
+In accordance with the rules and regulations of the SEC, in computing the number of shares of common stock beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares of common stock subject to stock options or RSUs held by the person that are currently exercisable or exercisable (or issuable upon vesting of RSUs) within 60 days of March 19, 2024.
+In computing the percentage ownership of any person, the amount of shares outstanding is deemed to include the amount of shares beneficially owned by such person (and only such person) by reason of such acquisition rights.
+As a result, the percentage of outstanding shares held by any person in the table below does not necessarily reflect the person's actual voting power.

-Information provided is based solely on a Schedule 13G/A filed with the SEC by the reporting person on February 9, 2023.
-The Vanguard Group Inc. reported that it has sole voting power over no shares, sole dispositive power over 15,122,601 shares, shared voting power over 200,193 shares, and shared dispositive power over 563,621 shares.
-The address for The Vanguard Group is 100 Vanguard Blvd.
-Malvern, PA 19355.
+Information provided is based solely on a Schedule 13G/A filed with the SEC by the reporting person on February 13, 2024.
+The Vanguard Group reported that it has sole voting power over no shares, sole dispositive power over 15,065,643 shares, shared voting power over 180,632 shares, and shared dispositive power over 584,692 shares.
+The address for The Vanguard Group is 100 Vanguard Blvd., Malvern, PA 19355.